stevenjude12/stevenjude12/README.md

 ## Hi✨ Its Jude

 **`Coding Explorer(student/amateur/learner)`**
->“*Stand where others would break, and the world rearranges around you.*”
+>“*Stay hungry, Stay foolish*”

 - 🔭 I’m currently working on creating an app
 - 🌱 I’m currently learning DSA

 Fun Fact:
-I am a student who tries to fully understand coding and to use it efficiently
+Still trying to fully understand coding and to use it efficiently

-Still wondering whether CSC is the right choice

 ---
 🛠️**Tech Stack**